ParisNeo/lollms_apps_zoo/folder_extractor/README.md

-# Folder Structure to Text (Folder Extractor) v2.3
+# Folder Structure to Text (Folder Extractor) v3.0

-**Author:** ParisNeo with Gemini 2.5
+**Author:** ParisNeo with Gemini
-**Category:** Developer Tools, Utilities, AI Tools **License:** MIT (Assumed)
+**Category:** Developer Tools, Utilities, AI Tools **License:** MIT

 ## Overview

-Folder Structure to Text is a comprehensive PyQt5 application designed to generate a Markdown-formatted text representation of a specified folder's structure and its contents.
-It allows users to select a project folder, customize inclusion and exclusion rules (using presets, specific folder/file names, extensions, and glob patterns), and control aspects like maximum file size for content extraction.

-This tool is particularly useful for:
-*   **Developers:** Quickly generating an overview of a project's layout and key files.
-*   **Technical Writers:** Creating documentation that includes code snippets and file structures.
-*   **AI Users/Prompt Engineers:** Preparing detailed context from a codebase for Large Language Models (LLMs).
-*   **General Documentation:** Archiving or sharing the state and content of a folder.

-It features a user-friendly interface with theme support, environment settings management (load/save configurations), integration of external documentation files into the output, and customizable AI prompt templates to streamline workflows.

-## Features

-*   **Text-Based Folder Tree:** Generates a visual tree representation of folder structures (e.g., `📁my_folder/`, `📄my_file.py`).
-*   **File Content Inclusion:** Includes the content of text-based files directly in the output, formatted within Markdown code blocks.
-*   **Markdown Output:** Produces a single, well-formatted Markdown document.
-*   **Advanced Filtering:**
-    *   **Exclusion Presets:** Common presets for Python, Node.js, C/C++, Rust, Java projects to quickly ignore typical build artifacts, virtual environments, etc.
-    *   **Custom Exclusions:** Define specific folder names, file extensions, and glob patterns (e.g., `*.log`, `temp_*/`) to exclude.
-    *   **Custom Inclusions:** Specify paths or glob patterns (e.g., `src/main/`, `README.md`, `docs/*.md`) to ensure specific files/folders are included, even if they might otherwise be filtered.
-    *   **Dynamic Exclusions:** Add patterns that are dynamically evaluated during generation.
-*   **File Size Limit:** Configurable maximum file size (in MB) for including file content, preventing overly large outputs.
-*   **User-Friendly GUI:**
-    *   Built with PyQt5 for a responsive desktop experience.
-    *   Theme support via `qt_material` for customizable dark and light modes.
-    *   Tabbed interface for settings and output.
-*   **Environment & Configuration Management:**
-    *   **Save/Load Environments:** Save all current settings (folder path, filters, prompt, theme, etc.) to a JSON file and load them back later.
-    *   **Recent Environments:** Quickly access recently used environment configuration files.
-*   **AI Prompting Assistance:**
-    *   **Prompt Templates:** Create, save, and manage reusable prompt templates.
-Supports placeholders like `{FOLDER_NAME}`, `{AUTHOR}`, `{DATE}`, etc., which are automatically filled.
-    *   **Interactive AI Workflow Support:** Default templates include standard AI interaction sequences (e.g., `[CONFIRM_PLAN]`, `[CONFIRM_FILE: path/to/file.ext]`).
-    *   **Documentation Integration:** Import content from external Markdown or text files directly into the final output, often used to provide supplementary context to an AI.
-*   **Output Management:**
-    *   **Raw Markdown Display:** View the generated Markdown directly.
-    *   **Rendered Preview:** A basic preview of how the Markdown might look when rendered.
-    *   **Copy to Clipboard:** Easily copy the full raw Markdown output.
-    *   **Auto-Save Option:** Optionally save the generated Markdown to a file automatically upon generation.
-*   **Status Bar:** Provides feedback, warnings, and error messages.
-*   **Icon Integration:** Uses `qtawesome` and local SVG assets for a more polished user experience.
+Folder Structure to Text is a powerful web-based utility designed to help developers, technical writers, and AI prompt engineers analyze and document software projects.
+It generates a comprehensive Markdown representation of a folder's structure, including optional file contents or code signatures.

+The application now features a full **Project Management Dashboard**, allowing you to save, manage, and quickly access multiple projects.
+A key enhancement is the integration with **AI language models** (like Lollms or any OpenAI-compatible service) to intelligently suggest which files are relevant to a specific development task, streamlining the process of building context for feature development or bug fixing.

+## Core Features

+*   **Project Management Dashboard:**
+    *   Save and manage a list of your projects.
+    *   "Star" important projects for easy access.
+    *   CRUD (Create, Read, Update, Delete) functionality for your project list.
+*   **AI-Powered File Selection:**
+    *   Connect to any OpenAI-compatible LLM service (e.g., `lollms-chat`).
+    *   Provide a natural language goal (e.g., "implement user authentication").
+    *   The AI will analyze your project's file list and automatically select the most relevant files for the task.
+*   **Advanced Tree Generation & Filtering:**
+    *   Generates a visual, text-based tree of your project's folder structure.
+    *   Includes full file content or, for Python/JavaScript, extracts high-level code signatures (classes and functions).
+    *   **Smart Refresh Options:** When reloading a project tree, choose to either preserve your manually selected files or have the app automatically re-select files based on presets.
+    *   Extensive filtering capabilities:
+        *   **Exclusion Presets:** Quickly ignore common files and folders for Python, Node.js, Java, and more.
+        *   **Custom Rules:** Exclude specific folders, extensions, or glob patterns.
+        *   **Inclusion Rules:** Ensure specific files or folders are always included, overriding any exclusion rules.
+*   **Customizable AI Prompting Workflow:**
+    *   **Prompt Templates:** Create, save, and manage reusable prompt templates with dynamic placeholders (`{FOLDER_NAME}`, `{DATE}`, etc.).
+    *   **Documentation Integration:** Append external documentation files directly into your prompt context.
+*   **Modern Web Interface:**
+    *   A clean, responsive UI built with FastAPI and TailwindCSS.
+    *   Full support for light and dark themes.
+    *   All settings are saved in your browser's local storage for persistence.

 ## Installation